Shivamjatav89/My-Resume/README.md

 # My-Resume
-It's completed with HTML/CSS and with the help of ChatGpt
+It's completed with HTML/CSS & with the help of ChatGpt